The Amateur Radio Newsline™ FAQ

 Since some Amateur Radio Newsline™ bulletins contain a lead message to the issuing bulletin station called a “Closed Circuit Advisory” we recommend that bulletin stations pre-record the service and retransmit only that part which constitutes the text of the service itself.
 This is easily accomplished by either downloading the MP3 file at www.arnewsline.org and recording Amateur Radio Newsline™ for delayed retransmission on your local repeater (or net frequency.)
 This also permits easy integration of Amateur Radio Newsline™ into an already established net or on-air amateur radio information service.

 Q: When do you update your newscast?

-A: The website audio and text feed is usually updated early on Friday of each week – Pacific time (PST or PDT depending on time of year.)
-The Los Angeles (661-296-2407) telephone feed is usually updated at the same time.
+A: The website audio and text feed is usually update late Thursday or early Friday of each week – Eastern time (EST or EDT depending on time of year.)

 Q: What are your technical parameters?